LayerZero-Labs/devtools/examples/oft-solana/README.md

 solana-install init 1.18.26
 ```

-Note that you will only have `solana-install` if you installed v1.X.X or using the commands listed here, but you will not have if you had previously installed v2.
+Note that you will only have `solana-install` if you installed v1.X.X or used the commands listed here, but you will not have if you had previously installed v2.

 Now let's rerun the deploy command, but with the compute unit price flag.